itsme-sultan/90DaysOfDevOps/2026/day-15/networking-concepts.md

 # Day 15 – Networking Concepts: DNS, IP, Subnets & Ports

 ## Task 1: DNS – How Names Become IPs
+- what happens when you type `google.com` in a browser?
 **Answer**

     1- First the browser checks in local cache for the corresponding IP address.